MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -ExternalDelayDsnEnabled
-!!!
-Exchange Server 2010

-The ExternalDelayDsnEnabled parameter specifies whether a delay delivery status notification (DSN) message should be created for external messages that couldn't be immediately delivered.
-The default value is $true.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The ExternalDelayDsnEnabled parameter specifies whether a delay delivery status notification (DSN) message should be created for external messages that couldn't be immediately delivered.
 Valid input for this parameter is $true or $false.
 The default value is $true.

 ```yaml
 Type: $true | $false